Mahrez scores, Gueye sent off as Manchester City secure victory over Paris Saint-Germain | Goal.com

 Senegal international Gueye was shown a straight red card in the encounter for a serious foul play on Ilkay Gundogan.

-Pep Guardiola’s men started the game on the back foot, allowing the Parisians to dictate the pace in the opening 15 minutes which saw then concede as early as the 15th minute.
+Pep Guardiola’s men started the game on the back foot, allowing the Parisians to dictate the pace in the opening 15 minutes which saw them concede as early as the 15th minute.

 Marquinhos powered home a fine header past goalkeeper Ederson Moraes after connecting with Angel Di Maria’s cross to put PSG in front.